 Fort Collins is for all.
 The cost of housing is the number one challenge cited by CSU employees.

 The environment matters.
-When people can live closer to their workplace, they drive less.
+That’s why we’re preserving about 70 acres of open and green space on the Hughes lot.
+And we also believe that when people can live closer to their workplace, they drive less.
 A transit stop on-site will be a massive reduction in Fort Collins’ carbon footprint, eliminating 1.5 million commuting miles every year and reducing carbon dioxide emissions by 430 metric tons annually.

 CSU is a partner to Fort Collins.
 CSU is the largest employer in the city and Northern Colorado and takes its role as a partner to the community seriously.
 Over the last two years, CSU has worked with the city on plans for the Hughes site and followed the City Council-approved Fort Collins City Plan.